7 FAM 380

 b.
 The applicant may be the destitute U.S. citizen/national appearing before the consular officer, or a relative or friend, who is physically present in the host country, the United States or in a third country, who is applying for the loan on behalf of the destitute U.S. citizen.

-You have a qualified alien relative traveling with the minor U.S. citizen child.
+For example You have an unaccompanied minor in the consular district.
+The grandmother in the United States executes the loan application.
+You have a qualified non U.S. citizen relative traveling with the minor U.S. citizen child.
 The child is the applicant.
-The alien relative signs the Form DS-3072.
-(See 7 FAM 387.6.)
+The non U.S. citizen relative signs the Form DS-3072.
+(See 7 FAM 387.6.) |

 (1) If executing the Form DS-3072 in the United States, the applicant must fax the executed Form DS-3072 to CA/OCS/ACS and express mail the original notarized signed copy of the document to CA/OCS/ACS for coordination with the post.

-CA/OCS/ACS Express Mail Address
+CA/OCS/ACS Express Mail Address (Recipient Name, if applicable) |

 (2) If executing the Form DS-3072 in a third country, the applicant may execute it before a notary public and express mail it to the U.S. embassy or consulate where the loan recipient is situated, if authorized by CA/OCS/ACS.
-It is preferable that the form be executed by the applicant before a U.S. consul in the third country, but CA/OCS/ACS may authorize execution before a notary public on a case by case basis.
+It is preferable that the form be executed by the applicant before a U.S. consul in the third country, but CA/OCS/ACS may authorize execution before a notary public on a case-by-case basis.

 c.
 Each adult U.S. citizen seeking an EMDA II loan who is physically able to do so, except an adult who has been declared incompetent by a U.S. or foreign court of competent jurisdiction, must execute Form DS-3072 .
-See 7 FAM 387.8 for guidance regarding completion of the Form DS- 3072 by disabled U.S. citizens. d.
-Instruct the applicant to complete the form using block letters (printing) as legibly, neatly and as fully as possible.
+See 7 FAM 387.8 for guidance regarding completion of the Form DS- 3072 by U.S. citizens with disabilities.

 7 FAM 387.2 Content of the Loan Application